Xtra Heat Romps in Interborough Handicap

 Xtra Heat returned to her winning ways Jan.
 1, winning Aqueduct's six-furlong Interborough Handicap by 5 1/2 lengths.
 The 4-year-old daughter of Dixieland Heat was coming off two rousing, but losing efforts, against colts in the Breeders' Cup Sprint and Frank J. DeFrancis Memorial.
 Back with her own sex, she carried topweight of 125 pounds and had no trouble drawing off from her five opponents under jockey Harry Vega after setting fractions of :22 3/5, :46 1/5, and :58 2/5.
 She crossed the wire on the inner dirt track in 1:11 flat.

-With her victory, Xtra Heat, owned by Kenneth Taylor, John Harry Deitchman, J. E. Salzman, Sr. and her trainer John E. Salzman, has now won 18 of her 23 career starts, with three seconds and a third, for earnings of $1,323,305.
+With her victory, Xtra Heat, owned by Kenneth Taylor and John Harry Deitchman, has now won 18 of her 23 career starts, with three seconds and a third, for earnings of $1,323,305.
+She returned $2.70.

 City Fair got up for second in the Interborough, a neck ahead of Look of the Lynx and two necks ahead of Folly Dollar.
 Carafe and With Ability trailed.